glnnlhmn/snakesay/README.md

 # Getting Started With Developing
 #### Everyday Project Packaging With pyproject.toml

-This is the code conversation between Ian Currie and Geir Arne Hjelle from [Real Python](https://realpython.com).
-The first 3 recordings are available for free the remained does require a paid subscription
+This is the code conversation between Ian Currie and Geir Arne Hjelle from [Real Python](https://realpython.com).  ~~The first 3 recordings are available for free the remained does require a paid subscription.~~  They have realeasd the [enitre video](https://www.youtube.com/watch?v=v6tALyc4C10) for free on youtube!

 ## 1. Introduction